-The combined use of the different instruments can offer several advantages.
-In particular, the possibility to overlap the LIF spectral maps to the 3D photogrammetric model, obtained in a short medium range of distance, and to the 3D laser coloured model obtained by RGB-ITR scanner, also in case of low light conditions, can allow to perfectly localize, also at great distances, the areas on the surface submitted to degradation actions.
+The combined use of the different instruments offers several advantages.
+In particular, it is possible to overlay the LIF spectral maps onto the 3D photogrammetric model obtained at a short-to-medium range of distance and onto the 3D laser coloured model obtained by the RGB-ITR scanner.
+The system can also localise the areas on the surface that have submitted to degradation actions perfectly even in low light conditions or at great distances.

 Figure 1.
-Stufetta vault at the Bishop’s palace of Frascati
+Stufetta vault at the Bishop’s Palace of Frascati.

-The results of the proposed integrated approach can be of great usefulness for the site conservation.
-The capabilities to detect and localize early signs of damage, before they are clearly visible by non-invasive and rapid techniques, improve the possibility to intervene with the restoration actions in due time.
-Moreover, the periodic repetition of such kind of investigation with the relative results from the different applied techniques regarding the possible appeared changes in the areas of interest, as the increasing/decreasing dimension of bio-deteriorated areas or the chemical degradation of restoration materials, could be used as monitoring tool of the degradation processes.
+The results of the proposed integrated approach can be of great usefulness for site conservation.
+The ability to detect and localise early signs of damage before they are clearly visible using non-invasive and rapid techniques can ensure that interventions and restoration actions are performed in time.
+Moreover, the periodic repetition of this kind of investigation involving the combined results of different applied techniques regarding possible changes in the areas of interest, such as changes in the dimensions of bio-deteriorated areas or chemical degradation of the restoration materials, could be used to monitor degradation processes.

-EXPERIMENTAL Set-up
+EXPERIMENTAL Setup

-LIF System
+Laser-induced fluorescence system

 Figure 2.
 LIF system operating at the Bishop’s Palace of Frascati.
 Laser beam line visible on the left wall.

-The system applied in this work for fluorescence measurements is the ENEA prototype LIF line scanning system, in which a cylindrical lens in the optical path modifies the shape of the laser beam on the target from a point to a line.
-This system, shown in Figure 2 during the measurements at the Palace, is described in detail in a previous published paper [17].
-The improvement of the optical system together with the new rotating mechanical assembly induce the considerable reduction of the scan time, 1.5×5 m2 scanned in less than 2 minute at 25 m of distance from the target, respect to previous developed similar prototype systems [18], making this instrument particularly suitable for large areas analysis.
-The handling of motorized optics by software permits the laser beam, working in this case at the wavelength of 266 nm, with a repetition rate of 20 Hz, pulse duration of 10 ns and energy of 1.2 mJ, to carry out a scan of the surface.
-The ICCD has a 1024x1024 pixel detector.
-The LIF system horizontal field of view is 6 degrees and the coupling optics-ICCD makes only half number of the available pixels useful to collect the fluorescence signal.
-As a consequence, the spatial horizontal resolution of the system is 1 mm calculated at 5 m of distance from the target A LabView program allows the user to set experimental parameters, to define the scene to be scanned, to control the different components of the system, to acquire data and to perform a preliminary fast data processing.
+The system applied in this work for fluorescence measurements was the ENEA prototype LIF line scanning system, in which a cylindrical lens in the optical path modifies the shape of the laser beam on the target from a point to a line.
+This system, shown in Figure 2 during the measurements at the Palace, is described in detail in a previously published paper [17].
+The improvement of the optical system together with the new rotating mechanical assembly have made possible a considerable reduction of the scan time (1.5×5 m2 scanned in less than 2 minutes at 25 m of distance from the target) in comparison to similar prototype systems developed previously [18], making this instrument particularly suitable for the analysis of large areas.
+Using motorised optics controlled by software, the laser beam, working in this case at the wavelength of 266 nm, has a repetition rate of 20 Hz, a pulse duration of 10 ns and 1.2 mJ of energy for carrying out surface scans.
+The ICCD camera has a 1024×1024 pixel detector.
+The LIF system’s horizontal field of view is 6 degrees, and due to the coupling of optics and ICCD, only half of the available pixels are useful for collecting the fluorescence signal.
+As a consequence, the horizontal spatial resolution of the system is 1 mm when calculated at 5 m of distance from the target.
+A LabView program allows the user to set experimental parameters, define the scene to be scanned, control the different components of the system, acquire data and perform preliminary data processing quickly.
 Moreover, the vertical spatial resolution can be set by the software by defining the number of rows necessary for the scan in order to cover the whole selected area.
-The time of measurement is affected by the value of this
+The measurement time is affected by the value of this parameter, and it can change depending on the specific requirements.

 Figure 3.
 3D photogrammetric reconstruction of the Stufetta tunnel vault.